algobulls/algobulls_help_site/docs/member/marketplace.md

     * `Max Gain` - P&L of the trade with the maximum P&L value among all trades.
     * `Min Gain` - P&L of the trade with the minimum P&L value among all trades.
     * `Avg.
 Profit per winning trade` - Cumulative Profit for winning trades divided by No. of Wins.
     * `Avg.
-Profit per losing trade` - Cumulative Loss for winning trades divided by No. of Wins.
+Profit per losing trade` - Cumulative Loss for winning trades divided by No. of Losses.

 !!!
 Note
     See the [Formulae](#formulae) section below to know more about the Summary Fields.